annaselezneva31/F1-Scraping/README.md

 # Custom F1 web scraper
-Language: python
+Language: python, selenium

-Result: file .csv with results of all races
+Result: file .csv with results of all races for chosen years (in example - last 3 years)